Starting Now (Toad the Wet Sprocket album)

-Starting Now is the seventh studio album (eighth including In Light Syrup) by American alternative rock band Toad the Wet Sprocket released on August 27, 2021 (exactly 30 years since the release of Fear) through Abe’s Records.
+Starting Now is the seventh studio album by American alternative rock band Toad the Wet Sprocket released on August 27, 2021 (exactly 30 years since the release of Fear) through Abe’s Records.
 This is the first album since the departure of longtime drummer Randy Guss in 2020.

 The album started with vocalist Glen Phillips writing material that he thought would not fit a solo album and as his bandmates recorded versions of some of this music, he became convinced to make a studio album with them.
 Recording was interrupted by the COVID-19 pandemic and the musicians continued piecing together tracks over email, also including guest musicians such as rhythm and blues vocalist Michael McDonald.
 The songwriting goes back several years and discusses Phillips' spiritual journey and personal life.

 Track listing

 All songs written by Glen Phillips, except where noted.